Skip to main content

 Common mistakes

-• One common mistake is not providing sufficient evidence of having worked for the employer for at least one year.
+• Failure to provide evidence of working for the employer for at least one year.

 • Incomplete form submission.